Mass and Age determination of the LAMOST data with different Machine Learning methods: Introduction

 During this paper, we use novel machine learning method to estimate mass of a larger sample and a smaller sample for age and mass of red clump stars in LAMOST.
 Furthermore, we compare the different machine learning methods quantitatively for the first time.

-The paper is structured as follows: Section 2 describes the data we adopt, Section 3 describes the method we use, Section 4 shows our results, Section 5 is for discussion, and finally Section 6 gives a brief summary of our work.
+The paper is structured as follows: Section 2 presents the data we adopt, Section 3 is the method introduction we use, Section 4 shows our results, Section 5 is for discussion, and finally Section 6 gives a brief summary of our work.